 The fiscal year of the corporation shall begin on the first day of October and shall end on the last day of September in the following calendar year.

-ARTICLE X.

-Amendments to Bylaws
+ARTICLE 11 Amendments to Bylaws

 These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by the affirmative vote of two-thirds of those voting Members voting in person or by ballot at a meeting of the Association.
-Draft bylaw changes shall be published for comment at least eight weeks prior to the annual meeting.
-A final version of the proposed changes shall be published for approval by the voting members at least four weeks prior to the annual meeting.
+Draft bylaw changes shall be published for comment at least eight weeks prior to the Annual Member Meeting.
+A final version of the proposed changes shall be published for approval by the voting members at least four weeks prior to the Annual Member Meeting.

-ARTICLE XI.

-Restrictions and Dissolution
+ARTICLE 12 Restrictions and Dissolution